tarsisexistence/routeshub/docs/concepts/slices.md

 # Slices

 Essentially, slices are the outputs.
-This just defines the serialized route
+This just defines the enhanced route

 ## Getting Know with Output

 To create a slice we need a few things:

-* parent's slice
+- parent's slice
-* current note
+- current note
-* interface that describe a new feature slice
+- interface that describe a new feature slice

 ```typescript
 import { createFeature, Slice } from 'routeshub';